The SCF can help with access to several GPU resources:

 - The SCF operates a single GPU hosted on the scf-sm20 node of the 'high' partition of our Linux cluster.
 The GPU is an Nvidia Tesla K20Xm with 6 GB memory and 2688 CUDA cores.

 - You need to use the SLURM queueing software (discussed here) to run any job making use of the GPU.
 You may want to use an interactive session to develop and test your GPU code.
 That same link also has information on monitoring GPU usage of your job.

-- The SCF also operates (1) an NVIDIA Tesla K80 dual GPU that has two GPUs, each with 12 GB memory and 2496 CUDA cores, (2) an NVIDIA GeForce GTX TITAN X with 12 GB memory, (3) an NVIDIA Tesla K40 with 12 GB memory, and (4) an NVIDIA Titan X (Pascal) with 12 GB memory.
+- The SCF also operates (1) an NVIDIA Tesla K80 dual GPU that has two GPUs, each with 12 GB memory and 2496 CUDA cores, (2) an NVIDIA GeForce GTX TITAN X with 12 GB memory, (3) an NVIDIA Tesla K40 with 12 GB memory, (4) an NVIDIA Titan X (Pascal) with 12 GB memory, and (5) an NVIDIA Titan Xp with 12 GB memory.
 These GPUs are owned by individual faculty members but may in some cases be made available for use by others in the department by consult [at] stat [dot] berkeley [dot] edu (emailing us).

 - Priority access for all department members to 8 GPUs on the campus Savio cluster is available through the SCF condo, and access to additional GPUs is available through the Savio faculty computing allowance.
 Please contact SCF staff for more information.

 We provide the following software that will help you in making use of the GPU:

 - CUDA (version 8.0 is the default; older versions can be made available)

 - cuDNN (cuDNN 5.1 (for CUDA 8.0) is the default; cuDNN 6.0 and CUDNN 7.0.5 (both for CUDA 8.0) are also available; other versions can be made available)